mautic/developer-documentation-new/docs/design/labelling.rst

 Stops the current action and closes the dialog.

 Warn the User of any possible negative consequences of stopping an action from progressing, such as data corruption.
-See also Reset.
+See also :ref:`Reset`.

 Clear
 ^^^^^

 This action clears all the fields or selections.
 Also deletes the contents of a document, such as a log.
 Typically the default selection or value is re-established for controls that always have a selection or value, such as radio buttons.

 Where appropriate, combine clear with the object (for example, Clear fields or Clear all).
-See also Delete and Remove.
+See also :ref:`Delete` and :ref:`Remove`.

 Close
 ^^^^^

 Closes the current page or window (for example, closing a secondary window containing online help).

 Do not use Close alongside OK or Cancel actions.
-See also Cancel and Done.
+See also :ref:`Cancel` and :ref:`Done`.

 Copy
 ^^^^

 Creates new instances of the selected objects in a specific destination.

 Combine Copy with the object being copied (for example, Copy folder) or the destination (for example, Copy to clipboard) if there are multiple possibilities.
-See also New.
+See also :ref:`New`.

 Create
 ^^^^^^

 Makes a new object from scratch (for example, creates a calendar event or creates a new document).

 In scenarios where the User needs to supply some details or settings as part of the create process, use new to initiate the action and create to apply the user-supplied details or settings to the new object.
-See also Add, Copy, Insert, and New.
+See also :ref:`Add`, :ref:`Copy`, :ref:`Insert`, and :ref:`New`.

 Customize
 ^^^^^^^^^